-Born and raised in Vermont’s Northeast Kingdom—Vermont’s last frontier—Scott Wheeler of Derby, the publisher of Vermont’s Northland Journal, is on an unstoppable mission to preserve the history and culture of the land of his birth.
+Born and raised in Vermont’s Northeast Kingdom, Scott Wheeler of Derby, who publishes Vermont’s Northland Journal with his wife, Penny, is on an unstoppable mission to preserve the history and culture of the land of his birth.
 Proud of the Kingdom, he writes about the good, the bad, the ugly, and the beautiful, all which make the Kingdom the amazing place it is today.
 He sees no reason to whitewash its history to portray the Northeast Kingdom as something it isn’t, or to bend reality a bit to entice visitors.
 Instead, he insists the beauty of the working landscape, its history and culture, and the people speak loud enough to attract visitors from every corner of the world.

-This is what renowned Northeast Kingdom author, Howard Frank Mosher, said about Scott and his work in a newspaper article: “Scott has kind of an inside track to some of the most interesting people in the Northeast Kingdom”.
+This is what the now late renowned Northeast Kingdom author, Howard Frank Mosher, said about Scott and his work in a newspaper article: “Scott has kind of an inside track to some of the most interesting people in the Northeast Kingdom”.